-The head teacher will, to the best of their ability, maintain a culture of approachability for staff members, and will be understanding and sensitive towards those who self-report.
+The Executive Head teacher/ Designated Safeguarding Lead will, to the best of their ability, maintain a culture of approachability for staff members, and will be understanding and sensitive towards those who self report.

 Reporting

 Staff members will be aware that concerns should still be reported even if they do not seem serious.